 People with epilepsy refer to ourselves as a family.
 Prince, who died today, was part of our family.
 Our family feels lonelier and quieter tonight without him.
 Prince was known to disguise himself so that he could appear in public.
 As I reviewed the seven galleries, I hoped that he attended one of our events… join our secret club.
-I would have joined his secret club, but I did not want to impose.
-I was protective of him.… Read the rest
+I would have joined his secret club, but I did not want to impose. … Read the rest

 Today is Purple Day.
 Purple Day is for those of us with epilepsy.
 Canadian Cassidy Megan started Purple Day in 2008 so that people throughout the world could connect with each other and transform how people saw us.
 I was 16 when I had my first seizure.
 Cassidy is still only 17.